antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 The maximum amount of Mana.
 It can be consumed to use Skills.

 ### Mana stolen per Hit
-Replenishes Mana when hitting an enemy with an [Attack].
+Replenishes Mana when hitting an enemy with a Physical [Attack].
 The amount of replenished Mana is based on the Physical damage dealt.

 ### Mana After each Kill
 Replenishes Mana when killing an enemy.
 Works for both [Attack] and [Spell] Skills.